R3D-Corp/HELMo_B1/README.md

 ## Description

-Welcome to my repository for my Java Programation course
+This repository contains materials for my Java programming course.

 ## Folder Structure

-The repository contains 2 folders :
+There are two main folders:

-- `src`: the folder to maintain sources
+- `src`: Contains source code.
-- `lib`: the folder to maintain dependencies
+- `lib`: Contains dependencies.

-## Dependency Management & Property's Right
+## Dependency Management & Copyright

-All right reserved of the io & util folders come to Comblin Arnaud.
+All rights to the `io` and `util` folders belong to Comblin Arnaud.
-All right reserved of the src folder come to me (Ethan Redoté)
+All rights to the `src` folder belong to Ethan Redoté.